berkholz/PHPMailerTestapplication/README.md

 You can load default values by clicking the "Load defaults" button.
 To change these default values you can edit the mail-config.php file.

+## Installation
+ + You first need the <a href="https://github.com/PHPMailer/PHPMailer">PHPMailer</a>.
+Download and extract it where you want.
+ + Copy than the *class.phpmailer.php* to the same directory where the PHPMailerTestapplication is and you're done.